Studer A827 24 Track Audio Recorder

 More than just enhanced flexibility: STUDER AUTOLOCATOR

 With the serial STUDER autolocator (option) the user can manage 20 cue address memories.
-The fast forward or rewind speed can be steplessly varied With the built-in shuttle control.
+The fast forward or rewind speed can be steplessly varied with the built-in shuttle control.
 Every position of the shuttle Wheel can be stored.
 The autolocator also features remote control functions for varispeed and tape transport, two programmable tape counters, as well as several loop functions.

 Parallel control interface for the mixing console

-For use in conjunction With large mixing consoles of various makes which have the possibility for parallel control of multitrack recorders integrated an optional interface for the STUDER A827 is available.
+For use in conjunction with large mixing consoles of various makes which have the possibility for parallel control of multitrack recorders integrated an optional interface for the STUDER A827 is available.

 More for less?

 Difficult tasks can lead to fascinating results, if engineering expertise controls the solution.
-To be explicit: The bargraph electronics and the fully automatic alignment of the STUDER A820 have been eliminated and only external noise reduction systems are supported (to achieve greater flexibility).
-The audio electronics of the STUDER A827 has been completely redesigned.
+To be explicit: The bar graph electronics and the fully automatic alignment of the Studer A820 have been eliminated, and only external noise reduction systems are supported (to achieve greater flexibility).
+The audio electronics of the Studer A827 has been completely redesigned.
 To improve the audio quality, the reliability, and to streamline the manufacturing process, the number of printed circuits has been reduced to 5 boards per 8 channels: The back panel accommodates 4 audio boards, each of which comprises two complete audio channels including digital control and bias/erase amplifiers.

-High-precision headblock system with amorphous metal record and reproduce heads
+High precision headblock system with amorphous metal record and reproduce heads

 The exchangeable headblocks are equipped with advanced glass metal heads.
 The extremely low wear of this hard, amorphous core material and the excellent audio data that remain constant throughout the long life are the salient features, The electronic identification of the headblock (8-16-24 channel) automatically selects the corresponding audio parameters from memory.
 Six complete parameter sets, i.e. two for each tape type, can be stored for the three different headblocks.